 Stress fractures occur from repeated stress to the bone over time.
 They typically occur in the feet and legs from sports that require repetitive impact such as gymnastics or track and field.
 The most common symptom is pain that worsens with weight bearing activity accompanied by tenderness and swelling.

 - Dislocations – When two bones that form a joint become separated.
 Contact sports, high impact sports, and sports resulting in excessive stretching or falling cause the majority of dislocations.
-This is an emergency situation requiring medical treatment.
+This is an emergency requiring medical treatment at an urgent care for sports injuries.

 - Walk-in friendly